 Founded to support and promote the mainstreaming of green growth, GGGI programs and projects target economic growth that is environmentally sustainable and socially inclusive.
-GGGI works across four priority areas considered to be essential to transforming national economies, including sustainable energy, water and sanitation, sustainable landscapes, and green cities.
+GGGI works across four priority areas considered to be essential to transforming national economies, including energy, water, sustainable landscapes and green cities.

 GGGI envisions a resilient world achieved through strong, inclusive and sustainable green growth, and is dedicated to supporting the transition of GGGI Member countries toward a green growth model.

-In pursuit of these goals, GGGI works with Least Developed Countries, developing and emerging economies to design and deliver programs and services that demonstrate new pathways to pro-poor, sustainable economic growth.
+In pursuit of these goals, GGGI works with Least Developed Countries and emerging economies to design and deliver programs and services that demonstrate new pathways to pro-poor, sustainable economic growth.

 GGGI supports stakeholders through the delivery of comprehensive products and services designed to assist in developing, financing and mainstreaming green growth into national economic development plans.